jbkinney/14_crispr/README.md

 # 14_crispr
-Code and processed data reported in Shi et al. (2014; submitted)
+Code and processed data reported in Shi et al. (2015), Nat.
+Biotechnol. [in press]

 #####################
 RUNNING THE PIPELINE
 #####################

-[QUESTION: This requires the rufus package.
-This might cause path problems when Junwei tries to run it.
-Need to test on his account.]

-To run the prevalence analysis on CRISPR data, do the following on BNB
+To run the prevalence analysis on CRISPR data, do the following.

 1. Create an “analysis directory” containing the following files.
 Working examples of these files are given in the “example_files” subdirectory.
 All “.txt” files are whitespace delimeted.